UsabilityEngineering/ux-portfolio-ksdhillon1/j02/README.md

 After clicking "new button":
 ![alt text](../assets/emailhome.png)

 I filled out the recieptant, subject line, and body.
 All I needed to do now was add the PDF and send the email.
 However, I found myself being lost and stuck since I could not see any button to add an attachment.
 From my previous experience, there would be a paper click icon/button that I would click to prompt me to add any attachments.
 I had began looking for a paper clip icon within the email form area.
-I gradually expanded to looking at all areas for the paper clip.
+I gradually expanded to looking at all areas on the page for the paper clip, but as the image above illustrates, there was no paper clip icon.